Dallas Office 365 Backup: Microsoft 365 Data Protection Checklist

 Your Dallas business depends on Microsoft 365 every day.
 Email conversations with clients, SharePoint sites with project documents, OneDrive folders with critical files, Teams channels where decisions happen — Microsoft 365 is the operating system of your business.
-But here's what most Dallas business owners don't realize: Microsoft doesn't back up your data the way you think it does.
-If an employee accidentally deletes a critical SharePoint site, if ransomware encrypts your Exchange mailboxes, or if a departing employee clears their OneDrive before their last day, Microsoft's native retention policies may not save you.
+But many Dallas business owners do not realize that Microsoft 365 resilience is not the same thing as a full, independent backup strategy.
+If an employee accidentally deletes a critical SharePoint site, if ransomware affects Exchange or SharePoint data, or if a departing employee clears their OneDrive before their last day, native retention policies may not meet every recovery requirement.

 What Microsoft Is Responsible For